From understanding expenses to starting a limited company, our downloadable business guides can help you.

 Credit checks on UK limited companies are incredibly easy to come by, and it can be useful to get a professional opinion before extending credit to a client.

 Mastering cashflow boils down to managing the relationship between your sales and expenses, and when you need to pay the latter.
 When sales are up, there can be a temptation to take your eye off the ball.
 Don’t allow increasing revenue to lower your guard, as increasing sales usually mean increasing expenses.
 Don’t forget to plan for these expenses, and calculate any upcoming tax payments.
+At Crunch this is where we could help, our simple online accounting software can help you keep on top of your invoicing, expenses and give you a clear picture of the financial health of your business.

 Low price suppliers are not necessarily better than flexible payment suppliers – the lowest price isn’t going to matter if you haven’t got the funds in the first place.
 Having more time is going to be much more helpful than a lower total cost in many cases.
 Keep this in mind when choosing your suppliers, and bear in mind your suppliers will have their own cashflow to worry about.